 If you’ve tried all of the above tricks, and it’s still not working for you – it may be time to take some serious steps to eradicate smells.

-It may be time to get a professional cleaner to find the exact source of the smell and help eradicate it with some deep cleaning.
+It may be time to call in the janitor to find the exact source of the smell and help eradicate it with some deep cleaning.

-If it’s been a while since their last clean, musty window coverings, carpet, or air conditioning vents won’t be improved with some simple aromatherapy or fresh air.
+If it’s been a while since their last clean, musty window coverings, carpet, or air conditioning vents won’t be improved with fresh air.
 On top of this, these smelly areas can also produce mold and spores that may have negative health effects on your students or yourself.
-If you think you have something musty in your room that needs a freshen up, chat with your maintenance staff about having it looked at.
+If you think you have something musty in your room that needs a freshen up, ask the custodians if they’ve got any ideas for getting to the root of the smelly classroom issue.
+They may suggest something you haven’t thought of yet (clogged classroom sink?).

 You’ll get your room smelling fresh as a daisy in no time!

-What are your tricks for freshening up a stinky classroom?
+What are your tricks making a classroom smell good?

 Banner image: Aaron Amat/Shutterstock.com